-Before the city life By james Rasa, Editor Living in a big city like London is a lifestyle many people can relate to but I would like to tell you briefly about my upbringing in Ticino, Switzerland. in the Verzasca valley to be exact, in this tiny village called Vogorno and lived with my mother, sisters and a family friend whom I saw as a brother.
-My grandma owned a restaurant further up the valley where my mother would work during busier times.
-I got to meet many local farmers who supplied the restaurant with wild game, greens, cheese and mushrooms from the nearby forests.
+Before the city life By james Rasa, Editor Living in a big city like London is a lifestyle many people can relate to but twould like to tell you briefly about my upbringing in Ticino, Switzerland. in the Verzasca valley to be exact, in this tiny village called Vogorno and lived with my mother, sisters and a family friend whom i saw as a brother.
+My grandma owned a restaurant further up the valley where My mother would work during busier times. i've got to meet many local farmers who supplied the restaurant with wild game, greens, cheese and mushrooms from the nearby forests.
 I worked at the family farm which was a I hour hike above the nearest road, 1050m above sea level.
 We had 6 cows and 5 horses along with a few vegetable patches and fruit trees.
 During the summer time we would bring the cows out of the stables and in different grazing spots throughout the alps, as per the centuries old tradition of alpine transhumance.
-My favourite part is the autumn, where family members and friends meet to make preserves, jams, sausages and pickles for the winter.
-We could have bought them, but homemade is a far more personal gift to friends outside of the valley.
+My favourite part is the Autumn, where family members and friends meet to make preserves, jams, sausages and pickles for the winter, of course we could have easily bought them, but they would make for great, personal gifts for Christmas to friends outside of the valley.
 My grandma, Jeaninne Ricca, has recently retired, but her restaurant and legacy lives on though a friend that took over the business.
-In one of our video calls, I asked her to share one of her recipes to keep us warm for the coming seasons, so here is her famous mushroom Risotto!
-Mushroom Risotto:

-30 MIN-40 MIN 4 PORTIONS Ingredients:
+In one of our video calls, ('ve asked her to share one of her recipes to keep us warm for the coming seasons, so here is her famous mushroom Risotto!
+Mushroom risotto: 30 MIN-40 MIN 4 PORTIONS Ingredients:

-- 280g Carnaroli Rice (or risotto rice)
+- 280 g Carnaroli Rice (or risotto rice)

 - 150g Porcini mushrooms (60g dried)

 - I shallot

-- 100ml white wine
+- 100ml White wine

 - 1.51 of stock (vegetable or chicken)

-- 50g butter
+- 50 g butter

-- 100g Parmigiano Reggiano
+- 100 g Parmigiano Reggiano

-- 2 tbs olive oil
+- 2 tbs Olive oil

 - Nutmeg

 - I tsp salt

-- Pepper to taste
+Nutmeg and pepper to taste

 Jeaninne also suggests changing up to a equal mix of red and white wine and fresh thyme or rosemary for a more rustic flavour and to add some cloves or lemon for extra acidity

 Preparation - Put the stock on a slow simmer with the salt.
 It will have to be incorporated warm into the rice later. - Scrape the fresh mushroom clean with the back of a knife and chop the cap finely and the stem into small cubes.
 (If using dry mushrooms follow the packet instructions for soaking.
-Once ready, pat dry and roughly chop) - Mince the shallots finely and sauté in a pan with the oil on medium/ high heat - When the shallots turn seethrough, add the rice, stir thoroughly for 3 to 6 minutes - Add the wine and keep stirring at medium heat until the wine is both evaporated and soaked in the rice and you can't smell alcohol anymore - (Optional add a rind of parmesan) - Add the mushrooms and stir before ladling the stock to cover the rice - Mix at regular intervals, add stock a little at the time and wait for it to get absorbed before adding more.
+Once ready, pat dry and roughly chop) - Mince the shallots finely and sauté in a pan with the oil on medium/ high heat - When the Shallots turns see-through, add the rice, stir thoroughly for 3 to 6 minutes - Add the wine and keep stirring at medium heat until the wine is both evaporated and soaked in the rice and you cant smell alcohol anymore - (Optional add a rind of parmesan) - Add the mushrooms and stir before ladling the stock to cover the rice - Mix at regular intervals, add stock a little at the time and wait for it to get absorbed before adding more.
 (If you run out of stock before the rice is cooked) - The rice should take 10 to 20 minutes to cook, refer to original packaging for exact timing.
 Once is done.
 Turn the heat off and stir in the butter and finely grated parmesan. - Finish off with a good dusting of nutmeg and pepper to taste and is ready to be enjoyed.
 Events @ the Swiss Church